mcguffieCZ/stuff/_posts/2019-08-29-Owncloud Quickstart.markdown

 - Review [Deployment Considerations](https://doc.owncloud.org/server/10.2/admin_manual/installation/deployment_considerations.html), [Deployment Recommendations](https://doc.owncloud.org/server/10.2/admin_manual/installation/deployment_recommendations.html) and [System Requirements](https://doc.owncloud.org/server/10.2/admin_manual/installation/system_requirements.html).

 - [Select the package](https://owncloud.org/download/) best suited for your environments and technical ability.
 2. Install the package.

    <p>Follow the instructions specific to your installation package and installation method.</p>

 3. Configure Owncloud.

-   <p>If you have chosen to use an appliance for the installation, most of these steps are covered for you.
-If a manual installation has been selected, see [specific instructions](https://doc.owncloud.com/server/10.1/admin_manual/installation/manual_installation.html).</p>
+If you have chosen to use an appliance for the installation, most of these steps are covered for you.
+If a manual installation has been selected, see [specific instructions]().

 4. Login to the server via a browser to ensure installation is successful.

 ## Enable user to connect to the server via alternate IP Address/Port